kursaha/docs/developer/EddSdk.md

 ---
-order: 99
+order: 101
-icon: tools
+icon: file-code
 tags: [edd, configuration]
 ---

-# Engage Data Drive Sdk
+# Engage Data Drive

 Before proceeding with further illustration, it is mandatory to have an API Key for using the SDK.
 If you don't have a Mailkeets API Key, please refer to [this page](../settings/ApiKey.md) for instructions on how to generate one.

-## Methods in the SDK
+## Methods

 Initialize client as below